ewallace/ewallace.github.io/manual/_posts/2026-01-07-meetings-overview.md

 Lab meetings can include various formats:

-* Research update - led by a single lab member, is most common
+* One-slide meeting -  everyone presents one slide on their recent work, is most common
-* One-slide meeting -  everyone presents one slide on their recent work
+* Research update - led by a single lab member
 * Standup style - everyone updates with one thing they have done or learned recently, one goal for the next week, one thing they need help on, in at most 5 minutes each.
 See [manual page on standup](/manual/standup)
 * Guest presentation from someone outside the lab
 * Journal clubs - one or more lab members lead discussion of a relevant paper
 * Other - for example, a "welcome back" meeting, a "write some of the lab manual" meeting, a "state of the lab" annual-ish meeting,

-We are trying a new experiment in autumn 2023 of combining a round table somewhere between 1-slide and standup style, then a main presentation.
+We have tried various experiments depending on how big the lab is, what people need, where projects are at.
+The important thing is to keep conversations and learning going.

 Currently Edward is organising the lab meeting schedule.
 The lab meeting schedule is updated on the lab outlook calendar, and discussed every so often on slack or in-person at lab meetings.